31 January 2017Share

 Physiotherapy student Nadia Salvati gives you the inside word on what you need to know before hitting the books.

-Here are the 10 essential things that I know now, that I wish I knew then.
+You get a lot of advice before starting uni and it is tempting to tune it out.
+Here are 10 essential things that I know now that I wish I knew then.

 1. Attend everything